glutengo/rendering-strategies/backend/res/posts/motivation/motivation.md

 An important reason why single page applications have become so popular is their good look and feel.
 Once the application is bootstrapped, visiting different sub pages does not require a full page reload.
-Instead, the navigation is performed inside the current page and only the required data is fetched from the server.
+Instead the navigation is performed inside the current page and only the required data is fetched from the server.
 This is considered a big advantage as it results in a smooth, app-like user experience once the application has loaded.<sup>[[12]](#ref-12)</sup>

 <p class="image">